Post-Civil War Lawlessness

 Death of a Legend

-Even though the “Hanging Judge” was hard on killers and other hardened criminals, he was also known as a fair main.
+Even though the “Hanging Judge” was hard on killers and other hardened criminals, he was also known as a fair man.
 Judge Isaac Parker was known to grant retrials that occasionally resulted in acquittals.
 In fact, despite the seventy-three hangings he ordered, Parker favored abolition of the death penalty.
 Still, he was a man who strictly adhered to the letter of the law.

 As more courts were given authority over parts of Indian Territory, Judge Parker’s jurisdiction began to shrink.
 Towards the end of his career, he became increasingly frustrated by the restrictions of the court’s once vast jurisdiction.
-The thing that irked him the most were the Supreme Court reversals of capital crimes tried in Fort Smith.
+The thing that irked him the most was the Supreme Court reversals of capital crimes tried in Fort Smith.
 Nearly two-thirds of the cases appealed to the higher court were reversed and sent back to Fort Smith for new trials.
 In 1894, the “Hanging Judge” gained national attention in a dispute with the Supreme Court over the case of Lafayette Hudson.
 Enraged with the Supreme Court’s decision to have Lafayette retried, Parker went into a public rage.

 Judge Isaac Parker again came into conflict with his superiors following the escape attempt of Cherokee Bill in the summer of 1895.
 He blamed the Justice Department and the Supreme court for the incident, which resulted in the death of a jail guard.
 Cherokee Bill was eventually hanged in Fort Smith on March 17, 1896.
 A very public argument was carried on between Judge Parker and the Assistant Attorney General even after Cherokee Bill’s death.